Alexis211/kogata/README.md

 ### Building and running

-To build, clone the repo somewhere and simply run:
+To build, clone the git repository somewhere and simply run:

     $ make